mono/website/docs/gui/index.md

 Xwt is a cross-platform toolkit that works by exposing one unified API across all environments.
 The API is mapped to native controls on each platform.

 It can be used as a standalone framework or it can be embedded into existing applications.
-Monodevelop uses this toolkit for simple interfaces that need to feel native across all the platforms, without the need to write platform specific code.
+MonoDevelop uses this toolkit for simple interfaces that need to feel native across all the platforms, without the need to write platform specific code.

 Pros:
 -   Extremely simple API.